DerClown03/CoD-VPN-Patcher/README.md

 # CoD-VPN-Patcher
-Patches OpenVPN Profiles (.ovpn) to CoD-Anti-SBMM VPN profiles.
+Patches OpenVPN Profiles (.ovpn) to CoD VPN profiles.

+# Warining
+This is something I've put together in a few minutes!
+It probably works with most/all OpenVPN profiles but that is not guaranteed.
+Use it at your own risk!

 ## Installation
 1. Download this repository as .zip
 2. Extract the folder and drag it somewhere it belongs (e.g. your programs folder)